joshuataylor/req_snowflake/README.md

   Whether to download the chunks or just return the base64.

-- return_results **boolean** *optional*
+- table **boolean** *optional*

+  If true, will return the results with the expectation you will use [table]() to process the results.
-  If false, will not return any results.
-This is used when you want to pipe into something like Table.
-By default this is `true`.
-For kino_db, this is set as false.
+  By default this is `false`.
+For kino_db, this is set as `true` as this uses Table by default.

+  If you are dealing with a lot of data, it's **highly recommended** to use Table as you can stream the chunks out as you need them, saving you memory, CPU and bandwidth.

 - cache_results **boolean *optional*